George Smoot

-Smoot has been at the University of California, Berkeley and the Lawrence Berkeley National Laboratory since 1970.
-He is Chair of the Endowment Fund "Physics of the Universe" of Paris Center for Cosmological Physics.
-Apart from being elected a member of the US National Academy of Sciences and a Fellow of the American Physical Society, Smoot has been honored by several universities worldwide with doctorates or professorships.
-He was also the recipient of Gruber Prize in Cosmology (2006), Daniel Chalonge Medal from the International School of Astrophysics (2006), Einstein Medal from Albert Einstein Society (2003), Ernest Orlando Lawrence Award from the US Department of Energy (1995), and the Exceptional Scientific Achievement Medal from NASA (1991).
-He is a member of the Advisory Board of the journal Universe.
+Smoot had been at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory since 1970.
+He was Chair of the Endowment Fund "Physics of the Universe" of Paris Center for Cosmological Physics.
+Apart from being elected a member of the US National Academy of Sciences and a Fellow of the American Physical Society, Smoot had been honored by several universities worldwide with doctorates or professorships.
+He was also the recipient of the Gruber Prize in Cosmology (2006), the Daniel Chalonge Medal from the International School of Astrophysics (2006), the Einstein Medal from the Albert Einstein Society (2003), the Ernest Orlando Lawrence Award from the U.S. Department of Energy (1995), and the Exceptional Scientific Achievement Medal from NASA (1991).
+He was a member of the advisory board of the journal Universe.

-Smoot is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy’s Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.
+Smoot was one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy's Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.

-Early life
+Early life, family and education

-Smoot was born in Yukon, Florida.
-His maternal grandfather was Johnson Tal Crawford.
+Smoot was born in Yukon, Florida, on February 20, 1945.
+His father was a hydrologist for the US Geological Survey, and his mother was a teacher and school principal.
+He had a sister, Sharon.
+Their maternal grandfather was Johnson Tal Crawford.
+The family lived in Alaska before relocating to Ohio.
 He graduated from Upper Arlington High School in Upper Arlington, Ohio, in 1962.

-He studied mathematics before switching to physics at the Massachusetts Institute of Technology, where he obtained dual bachelor's degrees in mathematics and physics in 1966 and a Ph.D. in particle physics in 1970.
+At the Massachusetts Institute of Technology, he obtained dual bachelor's degrees in mathematics and physics in 1966, then a Ph.D. in particle physics in 1970.
 A distant relative, Oliver R. Smoot, was the MIT student who was used as the unit of measure known as the smoot.